 How Fit Do You Need to Be?

-If you are hiking from the top-down in one day, you need to be a very fit and fast hiker.
+If you are hiking the Narrows top-down in one day, you need to be a very fit and fast hiker.
 It’s an overall downhill walk, since you walk downstream the entire way, but walking through water, on slippery boulders and uneven ground, can be exhausting.

 This is not a hike to take lightly.
 This was also the first hike that Tim and I ever “trained” for.
 We had 11 hours to do a hike that takes most people 12 hours to do.
 With a shuttle drop-off time of 8:15 am at Chamberlain’s Ranch and a final pick-up time of 7:15 pm at the Temple of Sinawava, that gave us just 11 hours to walk 16 miles.
 Plus, if we were out past 6:30 pm, we would end up hiking in the dark.
 We had to be fast, or else we risked a long, extra walk to the Zion Lodge or Visitor Center in the dark.